morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 [{:cypher {:angle 60}} {:cypher {:length 30}}]
 [{:morpheus {:angle 60}} {:morpheus {:length 30}}])
 ```
+Similarly, we can use map to make a group of turtles, but not all of them, perform a sequence of steps.
+To do this, you need to replace `(turtle-names)` with a list of some turtle names: `'(:neo :morpheus)`.
+Don't forget the single quote in front of the list.

+Experiment with `map` and `juxt`.

 #### 6. [easy - intermediate] Define variables and functions.

+-EM: we can write the above as a function.
+Or the sequence of steps as a function (draw square?_

 _EM: somewhere here we also explain let_

-_EM: also, here we may start writing code in the walk.clj file_
+_EM: also, here we may start writing code in the yourcode.clj file_

 #### 6. [easy - intermediate] Write a function that adds turtles